moggers87/salmon/README.md

 Status
 ------

-Right now things are in flux as I'm moderning the codebase and start porting to Python 3.
-The source is well documented (though I suspect some of the comments are wrong, has nearly full test coverage, and runs on Python 2.6 and 2.7.
+Right now things are in flux as I'm modernising the codebase and preparing for porting to Python 3.
+The source is well documented (though I suspect some of the comments are wrong, has nearly full test coverage, and runs on Python 2.7 only.
+Python 3 support was being worked on, but a number of bugs in Python itself meant that work stalled.

+Additionally, tests are run against PyPy, but I don't know if it's ever been used "in anger" on that platform.

 License
 ----